site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 ## Installation Behavior Details

-### Non-Disruptive Installation
+### Staged Installation Approach

-The script adopts a non-disruptive installation approach to maintain network connectivity during installation.
+The script adopts a staged installation approach to maintain network connectivity throughout the process.

-All configuration changes are committed to the UCI system, but service restarts are not executed.
-The dnsmasq, odhcpd, and firewall services continue operating with existing configurations, and AdGuard Home is activated for the first time on next system boot.
+All configuration changes are committed to the UCI system, followed by sequential restart of dnsmasq, odhcpd, and firewall services.
+Each service restart is executed individually, and in case of failure, configuration is restored from backup.
+The AdGuard Home service is started after all configuration changes and network service restarts are completed.

-This avoids DNS service interruption during the installation process.
+This ensures configuration consistency while maintaining the ability to reliably rollback in case of failure.

 ### State After Installation Completion

 At the time of installation completion, the state is as follows.

-- The AdGuard Home service is enabled but not started (only `/etc/init.d/SERVICE_NAME enable` is executed)
+- The AdGuard Home service is enabled and immediately started
-- Configuration changes for dnsmasq, odhcpd, and firewall are committed but not applied
+- Configuration changes for dnsmasq, odhcpd, and firewall are applied and each service has completed restart
-- The existing dnsmasq continues to function as the DNS resolver
+- dnsmasq operates on the backup port (default 54) and references 127.0.0.1#53 (AdGuard Home) as the upstream DNS
-- On next reboot, AdGuard Home will listen on TCP/UDP port 53, and dnsmasq will migrate to the backup port (default 54)
+- AdGuard Home listens on TCP/UDP port 53 and immediately provides DNS service
+- The web interface is accessible immediately after startup

 ### Package Update Behavior